gerteck/cheatsheets/README.md

-# Cheatsheets
+# NUS Cheatsheets

-Module Cheatsheets made using LaTex
----
+A repository of cheatsheets for Modules/Courses taken in previous AYs.

+## Contents

+- AY22/23 S2
-CS2030S
+    - CS2030S
-CS2040S
+    - CS2040S

-MA1521
+    - MA1521
+    - IS2238

-GEA1000
+    - GEA1000

-With Reference to Lecture Notes, Seniors' Cheatsheets
+- AY23/24 S1
+    - In Progress